chazzox/project-omikron/devlogs/src/pages/blog/hello-world.md

 After 4 hours of staring at the screen I realized a static square doesn't make for a very captivating game.
 Not [stimulating](https://www.youtube.com/watch?v=d53KEMoH90o) enough.
-My first thought for how to change the position of the square was to simply change the value of the dim pointers.
+My first thought for how to change the position of the square was to simply change the value of the `SDL_Rect` pointers.
 Funnily enough this didn't work.
-It turns out in order to redraw something in sdl you need to wipe the screen and to a complete repaint.
+It turns out in order to redraw something in sdl you need to wipe the screen and draw a large square spanning the entire window in a single color to complete a repaint.
 Obviously in a fully fledged game there would be optimizations for this.
 But for now it'll do.
 Oh, I also hooked up the SDL keyboard events to move the square as well.

 With all that considered this is what we get